sherrillmix/taxonomizr/README.md

 ## Changelog

+### v0.10.5
+  * Catch 404 errors and report as errors
+  * Add resume argument to download functions
+  * Don't retain temp files for downloads if less than 10kb

 ### v0.10.4
   * Minor improvement to output md5 and modification date for downloads to aid in debugging network issues